i-like-robots/groundwork/README.md

 });
 ```

-Groundwork.JS takes advantage of the [AMD format](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailamd) which is well suited to in-browser development and as an aid to creating scalable code.
+Groundwork.JS uses the [AMD format](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailamd) which is well suited to in-browser development and as an aid to creating scalable code.

 ## Requirements